mobizt/Firebase-ESP8266/src/README.md

 Call [FirebaseData object].doubleData will return the double value of payload returned from server.

+Due to bugs in Serial.print in Arduino, to print large double value with zero decimal place, use printf("%.9lf\n", firebaseData.doubleData()); for print the returned double value up to 9 decimal places.

 ```C++
 bool setDouble(FirebaseData &dataObj, const String &path, double doubleValue);
 ```